 Here is our review of the best wifi dash cameras on the market today, for both single and dual channel wifi enabled dash cams.

-Top 5 WiFi Dash Cams:
+List of the Top 5 WiFi Dash Cams of 2023:

 The Blueskysea B1W camera is advertised as a mini camera and is definitely smaller than most other cameras on the market.
 It has a 360° front and rear camera, which means that you can turn the body of the camera fully to provide a full view.
 The lens is 150° and naturally has built-in WiFi with a complimentary phone app.
 It also has a parking monitor, but this requires a hardwire kit that is currently sold separately from the camera.
 It has all the features of a regular dash camera like loop recording and a G sensor for a low price.